-The Reds have started the season in fine form and sit level on points in second, with the goalkeeper feeling the squad is strong enough to keep pace.
+The Reds have started the season in fine form and lie level on points with second-placed Chelsea, and the goalkeeper feels the squad is strong enough to keep pace at the top

-Brendan Rodgers' side travels to Arsenal on Saturday and will go top with a victory if Chelsea fails to beat Newcastle United in the early kickoff.
+Brendan Rodgers' side travel to leaders Arsenal on Saturday and will go top with a victory if Chelsea fail to beat Newcastle United in the early kick-off.

 "Here the squad is deeper and we should be able to deal with stuff like that in a better way."

 This weekend's trip to the Emirates Stadium begins a run of three away matches in four games for Liverpool, with the Merseyside derby against Everton and a visit to Hull City coming after the visit of Fulham.